TBMoonwalker/3cqsbot/README.md

 btc_pulse | boolean | YES | (false), true | Activates or deactivates the bots according to Bitcoins behaviour.
 If Bitcoin is going down, the bot will be disabled ext_botswitch | boolean | NO | (false), true | If enabled the automatic multibot enablement will be disabled and only triggered by external events - you must disable BTC Pulse if you enable this switch !!! token_denylist | array | NO | ([BTC_USDT, ETH_USDT, BUSD_USDT, USDC_USDT, USDT_USDT]) | Denylist of pairs which not be used by the bot for new deals

+### Signals
+The new version of 3cqs signals is now separated into three main versions.
+To decide which version fit your needs, please take a look at the indicators beneath.
+The description can be found on Discord too: https://discord.com/channels/720875074806349874/835100061583015947/958724423513419876

+#### SymRank Top 100 Triple Tracker
+BOT_START: SymRank <= 100
+Volatility Score >= 3,
+Price Action Score >= 2

+#### SymRank Top 30
+BOT_START: SymRank <= 30

+#### X-treme Volatility
+BOT_START: Volatility Score >= 10

 ### BTC Pulse
 BTCPulse is a simple strategy which monitors BTC Price Action to start new deals or just put the bot to sleep ( no new deals but active deals keep running) based on:-